-Uniting sections of 3 footpaths, the Balcony Path, the Clarence Bicknell Trail and the route to San Bartomoleo in a gentle woodland, ridgeway and extremely panoramic route.
-Mixing views to the mountains and the coast with a stop at the church of San Bartolemeo, built by the famous heretics, the Cathars, and occupying a peaceful, dramatic position.
+Uniting sections of 3 footpaths, the Balcony Path, the Clarence Bicknell Trail and the route to San Bartomoleo in a gentle circular walk through woodland and along a ridgeway.
+With extensive views to the mountains and the coast, with a stop at the 10th century church of San Bartolemeo, allegedly built by the famous heretics, the Cathars, and occupying a peaceful, dramatic position.